What is G2G learning and why are Google using it to boost employee knowledge

 5. Provide regular feedback to your training volunteers

 To make sure their classes are up to scratch, you need to watch your volunteer’s teaching and give regular feedback.
 To make this as easy and quick as possible use digital reporting tools.
-Ocasta Engage allows you to set up quick reports wherever you are.
-You can capture insights quickly and easily plus add photos or comments.
-The platform also allows you to assign tasks within the reports which is really useful for example if you think the volunteer needs to brush up their skills in certain areas.
-You can simply write a task saying ‘learn more about closing the deal as knowledge in this area is slightly weak.’
-You can then direct them to the microlearning playlist within the app about closing deals in sales.
+Ocasta Review allows you to set up quick reports wherever you are.
+You can capture insights quickly and easily, plus add photos or comments.
+The platform also allows you to assign tasks within the reports, which is really useful, for example, if you think the volunteer needs to brush up their skills in certain areas.
+You can simply write a task saying, ‘Learn more about closing the deal as knowledge in this area is slightly weak.’
+You can then direct them to the microlearning course within the app about closing deals in sales.

 Google also stress that you should get feedback from your learners.
-Ask your employees to fill out a survey which aims to find out how good and effective they are as a trainer.
+Ask your employees to fill out a survey to determine how good and effective they are as a trainer.
 Questions could include:

-6. Do they answer your questions in full giving you detailed and helpful replies?
+Do they answer your questions in full, giving you detailed and helpful replies?

 6. Reward your volunteers and make them feel recognised